gvwilson/thirdbit/fiction/iffy/index.md

 though,
 and her uniform smelled of sweat.

-"There's plenty of hot water,"
-Sergeant Vassilenko said as if he had read her mind.
+"There's plenty of hot water if you want to clean up," Sergeant Vassilenko said as if he had read her mind.
-"If you want to clean up,
-I'll see if I can get you something more interesting than noodles for dinner."
+"I'll see if I can get you something more interesting than noodles for dinner."

 She stood in the shower for a long time, enjoying the feeling of water against the stubble on her scalp.
-Dinner was grilled tofu in an unidentifiable citrus sauce, bok choi, broccoli, and potatoes.
+Dinner was grilled tofu in an unidentifiable citrus sauce, broccoli, and potatoes.
 She chewed each mouthful a dozen times as she swiped through videos of volleyball games on the little app in her room.
-It wasn't quite the game she remembered—players were apparently now allowed to use bats as well as their hands—but it was the distraction she needed.
+It wasn't quite the game she remembered—players were apparently now allowed to trip each other up if they came close enough—but it was the distraction she needed.

 Later,
 lying in the dark as she waited for sleep to come,